nuxeo-sandbox/nuxeo-dam-dashboard/README.md

 # DAM Dashboard

 A dashboard for Nuxeo applications that contain the DAM add-on.
+It should work with any Nuxeo application unless the DAM document types and/or audit events have been overridden.

 These are Polymer Web components.